fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 #### iPad

-`share_plus` requires iPad users to provide the `sharePositionOrigin` parameter.

-Without it, `share_plus` will not work on iPads and may cause a crash or leave the UI unresponsive.

-To avoid that problem, provide the `sharePositionOrigin`.
+On iPad, the share sheet is presented as a popover that anchors to a source rectangle.
+Provide the `sharePositionOrigin` parameter so the popover points at the widget the user interacted with.

+If `sharePositionOrigin` is not provided, the popover falls back to anchoring at the center of the screen.
+(In earlier versions, omitting it could cause a crash or leave the UI unresponsive.)
+Providing an accurate origin is still recommended for the best user experience.

 For example: